cliffordx/legalbai/pages/CIVIL CODE___BOOK 1___TITLE_14.md

 	  collapsed:: true
 		- ((630f5ff3-e4e8-4396-8efc-71332aaf07a0))
 		  collapsed:: true
 			- **[18:42]** So when a person is presumed to be dead or that he is no longer be found, the lapse of 10 years is the basis for opening up the law on succession.
-If by reason that he or she disappeared when he or she is more than 75 years old, the period of 5 years, which is the reckoning year sufficient to open up his or her succession.
+If by reason that he or she disappeared when he or she is more than 75 years old, the period of 5 years, which is the reckoning year, is sufficient to open up his or her succession.